Section I: Sakura-Con/ANCEA Membership Policy

 Drawing a weapon in the convention space, including parking lots, may result in immediate revocation of convention membership.
 Keep in mind, police will assume all drawn weapons are functional, and will act accordingly.
 If you are unsure whether your weapon is acceptable in the convention space, please ask Sakura Attendee Services personnel or ask at the Convention Office.

 Exotic weapons will be dealt with on a case-by-case basis.
 Do not bring weapons that Sakura Attendee Services cannot tell are fake from ten feet away.

-No functioning or previously functioning projectile weapons or portion thereof, including but not limited to Air Soft, Nerf, or pellet guns will be allowed.
+No functioning or previously functioning projectile weapons, or functional portion thereof, including, but not limited to, Air Soft, Nerf, or pellet guns will be allowed.

 AB.
 Video Recording Policy